Pre-auction strategic communication: Appendix: Omitted proofs

+\begin{proof}[Proof of lemma \ref{lem:restricted_threshold_wlog}.]
+Let $A_i$ and $N_i$ be the active and nonactive messages defined in Section \ref{unrestricted}.
+If either set is empty, the equilibrium is already binary up to a degenerate threshold, so assume both are nonempty.
+Lemmas \ref{lem:common_reserve} and \ref{lem:one_active} use only bidder incentives and monotonicity, so they apply here and imply that there is at most one active message, denoted $a$.
+It remains to check that Lemma \ref{lem:exclusion} is also regime-independent.

+Since $a$ gives some type positive utility, every higher type strictly prefers $a$ to any nonactive message, which gives zero utility.
+Monotonicity of bidder strategies then implies that the types sending $a$ must include an upper interval $(\tau,\overline v]$ for some $\tau$, and no type strictly below $\tau$ sends $a$.
+Thus all types $v<\tau$ must be sending a nonactive message.
+If an auction with a common reserve runs on-path and allocates the good to $v$ with positive probability, the common reserve $r$ lies strictly below $\tau.$ This is a contradiction, since any optimal common reserve in an auction where at least one bidder uses $a$ must be at least $\tau.$ \end{proof}

 \begin{proof}[Proof of proposition \ref{prop:restricted_char}.]
 In any symmetric threshold equilibrium with threshold $\tau$, the posterior distribution of a bidder sending $H$ is the truncation of $F$ to $[\tau, \overline{v}]$, and for $L$ it is the truncation to $[\underline{v}, \tau)$. \begin{enumerate} \item Suppose the auction runs and the profile is $(H, H)$, so both values are in $[\tau, \overline{v}]$.
-Since the optimal reserve is the optimal monopoly price, $r = p_F$ if $\tau\leq p_F$ and $r=\tau$ if $\tau>p_F.$ \item If the profile is $(H, L)$ and the auction is run, an optimal common reserve cannot be below $\tau$ since the bidder sending $H$ has value at least $\tau$, so the problem again reduces to the optimal posted price for the bidder sending $H$, which is $r = p_F$ if $\tau\leq p_F$ and $r=\tau$ if $\tau>p_F.$ \item The auction cannot run under $(L,L)$ if it is run under $(H,H)$, since this would induce a strictly lower reserve price than the $r$ set according to the above two points, which would induce types weakly above $r$ to deviate to $L.$ This unravels the equilibrium in the same manner as lemma \ref{lem:common_reserve}. \end{enumerate} This proves the proposition. \end{proof}
+Since the optimal reserve is the optimal monopoly price, $r = p_F$ if $\tau\leq p_F$ and $r=\tau$ if $\tau>p_F.$ \item If the profile is $(H, L)$ and the auction is run, an optimal common reserve cannot be below $\tau$ since the bidder sending $H$ has value at least $\tau$, so the problem again reduces to the optimal posted price for the bidder sending $H$, which is $r = p_F$ if $\tau\leq p_F$ and $r=\tau$ if $\tau>p_F.$ \item The auction cannot run under $(L,L)$ if it is run under $(H,H)$, since this would induce a strictly lower reserve price than the $r$ set according to the above two points, which would induce types weakly above $r$ to deviate to $L.$ This unravels the equilibrium in the same manner as lemma \ref{lem:common_reserve}. \end{enumerate} This proves the proposition. \end{proof} \begin{proof}[Proof of Proposition \ref{prop:entry_costs}.]
+Fix a baseline threshold equilibrium with cutoff $\tau$, and let $H$ denote the message sent by types weakly above $\tau$.
+In the perturbed game, consider the strategy

-\begin{proof}[Proof of proposition \ref{prop:entry_costs}.]
-In the presence of the modified IIR constraint $u_i \ge k\epsilon$, the optimal seller mechanism can be thought of as providing a uniform subsidy equal to $k\epsilon$ to all participating types whenever the mechanism is run, while keeping the original allocation rules intact.
-In any equilibrium such that whenever the auction is run on-path, the good gets allocated with probability 1, providing this surplus is equivalent to simply lowering the reserve price.